mozilla/experimenter/docs/experimenter/rollouts.md

         end
 ```

-## Resume (Approve/Approve)
+## Enable (Approve/Approve)

-A paused rollout is resumed after being approved in Experimenter and approved in Remote Settings.
-The rollout moves from Paused back to Live while staying in the same phase.
+A disabled rollout is enabled after being approved in Experimenter and approved in Remote Settings.
+Enabling means the rollout is published in Remote Settings.
+The rollout moves from Disabled back to Live while staying in the same phase.

 ```mermaid
   sequenceDiagram